 Payment apps allow you to send money to friends and family

-The apps generally allow you to send money to an email address or a phone number but other apps let you send money to your friends through social media, too.
+The apps generally allow you to send money to an email address or a phone number but other apps let you transfer money to your friends through social media, too.

 It’s important that you look into the details of how payment apps work.
 Most payment apps allow you to make and receive payments for free if you’re using a bank account or an in app balance.
 However, if you use a credit card, you may have to pay a fee to send or receive money.